Healthcare Workers Can Get Free Food at These Places Right Now (1:09)

 If you’ve been laid off or lost work as a result of COVID-19, the good news is that even if you’re normally ineligible (freelancers, self-employed, part-time employees, etc.) to collect unemployment, the Coronavirus Aid, Relief, and Economic Security (CARES) Act now gives states the option to extend unemployment compensation to a wider variety of workers.

 If you are unemployed, you’ll want to file a claim with the unemployment insurance program in the state you worked in as soon as you are able.
-How much money you recieve is dependent upon the state you file in, however, the $2 trillion stimulus bill that passed in March 2020 expanded the unemployment benefits to include an extra $600 a week to all states benefits through July.
+How much money you recieve is dependent upon the state you file in.
 If you are partially employed, were furloughed, or are an independent contractor and wonder how these benefits and the CARES Act apply to you, there is a helpful list of FAQs on the U.S Department of Labor’s website.

 Once you have successfully registered and are approved for unemployment, make sure to create a list to keep track of your money in this new financial situation.
 Orman recommends making a “big money” list that includes all the money coming to you and all the money you may have access to in order to better understand and track your finances (this includes unemployment checks).
 Once you can see all your money written down in front of you, you will be able to more accurately budget and understand where you need to cut costs.